Freightways lifts half-year profit and revenue

-Freightways has bounced back from a lockdown-hit start to its first quarter to post net profit growth and a 7.7 per cent revenue increase for the half year.
+Freightways has bounced back from a lockdown-hit start to its 2022 financial year to post net profit growth and a 7.7 per cent revenue increase for the half year.

 Calling it "our half of two quarters", the company posted a profit of $43.6m for the six months to December 31, on revenue of $441.9m.
 Operating profit before interest and income tax was $70.5m.